Nymphenburg Porcelain Manufactory: History

 In 1887 Albert Bäuml (1855–1929) took a lease of the factory.
 His aim was to regain the previous high artistic level of the factory's products: it was Bäuml, for example, who "rediscovered" Bustelli.
 This aim was realised at around the turn of the 19th and 20th centuries and besides historical copies, elegant Jugendstil ceramics were developed.

 The product range includes services, mocca cups, figurines, animal figurines, Bavarica, baskets, vases, maiolica, table decoration and accessories.
 The customers of these exquisite products include the international aristocracy, embassies, churches and palaces at home and abroad.

-Since 1975 the factory has been leased by the Bavarian government to the Wittelsbach Compensation Fund (Wittelsbacher Ausgleichsfonds).
-In 2011 it was taken over by Prince Luitpold of Bavaria.
+Since 1975 the factory has been leased by the Free State of Bavaria to the Wittelsbach Compensation Fund (Wittelsbacher Ausgleichsfonds), a holding in the form of a foundation in the hands of the former royal family.
+In 2011 the lease contract was taken over by Prince Luitpold of Bavaria as owner of Königliche Porzellan Manufaktur Nymphenburg GmbH & Co.
+KG.
+The historic production buildings since 1761 now belong to the Bavarian Administration of State-Owned Palaces, Gardens and Lakes, which rents them out to the respective operator.

-The Nymphenburg Palace also accommodates the Nymphenburg Porcelain Museum (the Bäuml Collection).
+The Nymphenburg Porcelain Museum (the Bäuml Collection, founded by a former owner of the manufactory), is located on the upper floor of the Marstallmuseum in the left wing of the palace itself.
+Over 1,000 exhibits, beginning in 1747, are on display.
+Showpieces are the figures from the Commedia dell’arte by Franz Anton Bustelli and the figures by Dominik Auliczek from 1770.
+The current owner of the Nypmphenburg Porcelain Manufactory, Luitpold Prince of Bavaria, presents the service of his great-grandfather King Ludwig III of Bavaria from his private collection.
+Nymphenburg Palace is known to have been the working place of artists and sculptors like Hanns Goebl and William Brand.
 Guided tours through the factory can be arranged by prior appointment.
-Nymphenburg Palace is known to have been the working place of artists and sculptors like Hanns Goebl, William Brand and Franz Anton Bustelli.